yifanc96/ExponentialMsFEM/README.md

 # ExponentialMsFEM

-Exponentially convergent multiscale finite element methods (ExpMsFEM) for 2D elliptic and Helmholtz problems on uniform rectangular meshes.
+Exponentially convergent multiscale finite element methods (ExpMsFEM) for 2D elliptic, Helmholtz, and time dependent Schrodinger problems on uniform rectangular meshes.
+Educational use.

 The default implementation on `main` is **Python/JAX**.
 A parallel Julia implementation lives on the [`julia-code`](https://github.com/yifanc96/ExponentialMsFEM/tree/julia-code) branch.